Ask Elton

 8.8.2 Outline the measurement of surface air temperature in New Zealand (as reported in aviation observations), and relate that to actual temperatures experienced above a sealed or grass runway.

-The air temperature at an aerodrome is measured using a thermometer that is housed in a box called a Stevenson screen.
+At an aerodrome, surface air temperature is measured using a thermometer housed in a Stevenson screen.

 To see more, you must subscribe for licence "PPL" or sesssion "Meteorology"